processone/eturnal/docker-k8s/README.md

 ## Tags

 `XX.YY.ZZ` represents the official eturnal release, a `-AA` suffix the image version of a particular release in case of any bug fix etc. of the image.
-Images are available from version `1.9.0` onwards.

 | Tags  | Description  | Additional notes  |
 | ------------ | ------------ | ------------ |